 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the larger the number, the better it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency differs depending on the model.
+SEER is an efficiency scale for air conditioners, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency differs depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the unit is at heating.
-You can tell from these examples when comparing efficiency ratings, air conditioners are almost equal, if not a little better depending on the model you choose.
-The greatest difference between them is that heat pumps can also heat your home while an AC can't.
+It tells you how efficient the system is at heating.
+You can tell from these examples when comparing efficiency ratings, air conditioners are almost equal, if not a little better depending on the AC you choose.
+The biggest difference between them is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

 and is critical for certain cooler climates.
-That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As odd as it may seem, during cooler temperatures, a heat pump is intended to remove heat from the outdoors and use it to warm the inside air.
-Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may work perfectly during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As odd as it may seem, during cooler temperatures, a heat pump is designed to pull heat from the outdoors and use it to heat the inside air.
+Even when it feels cold outside, there is still plenty of available heat for the heat pump to work properly, but at exceptionally low temperatures there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up installing a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up installing a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.

-If you still aren’t convinced which system is best for your home, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing to schedule
+If you’re not sure which system would work best for you, call Neal Harris Service Experts to schedule

 a complimentary in-home quote.
-We are available to answer any and all of your questions to help you make the right decision for your home.
+We are available to answer any and all of your questions to help you make the right choice for your home.